stefanofa/awesome/README.md

 *   [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-SHOELACE IS BECOMING WEB AWESOME.
-WE ARE LIVE ON KICKSTARTER! 👇👇👇
+SHOELACE IS BECOMING WEB AWESOME 👇👇👇

 *   [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications